 B. The parameter for serum LDL at 70 mg/dL can be interpreted as the estimated relative hazard ratio comparing the hazard of instantaneous death among subjects with serum LDL level from 70-99 mg/dL to the hazard of instantaneous death among subjects with serum LDL level from 0-69 mg/dL.
 The parameter for serum LDL at 100 mg/dL can be interpreted as the estimated relative hazard ratio comparing the hazard of instantaneous death among subjects with serum LDL level from 100-129 mg/dL to the hazard of instantaneous death among subjects with serum LDL level from 0-69 mg/dL.
 The parameter for serum LDL at 130 mg/dL can be interpreted as the estimated relative hazard ratio comparing the hazard of instantaneous death among subjects with serum LDL level from 130-159 mg/dL to the hazard of instantaneous death among subjects with serum LDL level from 0-69 mg/dL.
 The parameter for serum LDL at 160 mg/dL can be interpreted as the estimated relative hazard ratio comparing the hazard of instantaneous death among subjects with serum LDL level from 160-189 mg/dL to the hazard of instantaneous death among subjects with serum LDL level from 0-69 mg/dL.
 The parameter for serum LDL at 190 mg/dL can be interpreted as the estimated relative hazard ratio comparing the hazard of instantaneous death among subjects with serum LDL level from 190-250 mg/dL to the hazard of instantaneous death among subjects with serum LDL level from 0-69 mg/dL.
-The intercept in this model, once exponentiated, can be interpreted as the estimated odds of having diabetes among the Black subjects.
+Total: 5 The intercept in this model, once exponentiated, can be interpreted as the estimated odds of having diabetes among the Black subjects.
 The predictor for the White subject group, once exponentiated, can be interpreted as the ratio of the estimated odds of having diabetes among the White subjects and the estimated odds of having diabetes among the Black subjects, where the latter is divided by the former.
 The predictor for the Asian subject group, once exponentiated, can be interpreted as the ratio of the estimated odds of having diabetes among the Asian subjects and the estimated odds of having diabetes among the Black subjects, where the latter is divided by the former.
 The predictor for the Other subject group, once exponentiated, can be interpreted as the ratio of the estimated odds of having diabetes among the Other subjects and the estimated odds of having diabetes among the Black subjects, where the latter is divided by the former.

+In here, I think you wrote down the interpretation of no.1.

 C. To assess whether the regression model used in this problem provides a “better fit” than the model that uses only a continuous linear term for LDL, we first perform Cox regression on the model including both the continuous linear term for LDL as well each of the nonlinear predictors from the dummy variable.
 We next perform the Chi-Squared test on the nonlinear predictors and find a two-sided p-value of 0.3988, so we at 95% confidence, we cannot reject to the null hypothesis that the restricted model provides the best fit to this data.

+Total: 5

 D. This has been done, see Question 4.